-Remediation for brownfields, many that once were used for commercial ventures and are now sitting vacant waiting to be redeveloped, is about to get a shot in the arm.
+Remediation for brown fields, many that once were used for commercial ventures and are now sitting vacant waiting to be redeveloped, is about to get a shot in the arm.
 The city of Regina could be the first to take advantage of a new federally funded program put together by the Federation of Canadian Municipalities.
-The FMC is going to chip in $150 million to help these brownfield sites get environmental clean up so they can be used once more.
+The FCM is going to chip in $150 million to help these brownfield sites get environmental clean up so they can be used once more.

 The Green Municipal Fund was established through a $550 million grant from the Government of Canada.
-The Brownfields Program is going to use $150 million of this fund.
+The Brown fields Program is going to use $150 million of this fund.
 How the program will work and how the remaining funds will be distributed is still unclear.
-Regina's FCM representative, Councilor Mike O'Donnell, took part in the process by attending a conference call that helped establish the rules and guidelines presented at FMC'S annual conference in Vancouver on June 3rd.
+Regina’s FCM representative, Councilor Mike O’Donnell, took part in the process by attending a conference call that helped establish the rules and guidelines presented at FCM’s annual conference in Vancouver on June 3rd.